 Data Relationships

-When a table contains a column (or concatenation of columns) that is the same as the primary key of a table, the column is called a foreign key.
-The matching of foreign key values to primary key values represents data relationships in a relational database.
-As far as the user of a relational database is concerned, there are no structures that show relationships other than the matching column's values.
+When a child table contains a column (or concatenation of columns) that is the same as the primary key of the parent table, that column is called a foreign key.
+The matching of "foreign key values" to "primary key values" represents data relationships in a relational database.
+As far as the user of a relational database is concerned, there are no structures that show relationships between tables other than the matching column's values.
 Note: The relationships in a relational database are between the logical constructs, which are the tables and nothing else.
 Such structures make absolutely no assumptions about physical storage.
 Foreign keys may be part of a concatenated primary key, or they may not be part of their table's primary key at all.
-Consider, for example, a pair of simple Antique Opticals customers and orders relations:

-The customer number column in the orders table is a foreign key that matches the primary key of the customers table.
 It represents the one to-many relationship between customers and the orders they place.
-However, the customer number is not part of the primary key of its table but is a non-key attribute that is nonetheless a foreign key.
-Technically, foreign keys need not have values unless they are part of a concatenated primary key; they can be null.
-However, in this particular database, Antique Opticals would be in serious trouble if customer numbers were null:
+However, the customer number is not part of the primary key of its table but is a non-key attribute that is a "foreign key".
+Technically, foreign keys need not have values unless they are part of a concatenated primary key.
+However, in this particular database, Antique Opticals would be in serious trouble if customer numbers were null: There would be no way to determine which customer placed an order.

 The following SQL creates a FOREIGN KEY on the "CustID" column when the "ORDER" table is created: